 The committee is comprised of 3 representatives serving four-year terms.

 The committee must have at least one person representing an established ferry user group.
-Each member shall reside in the vicinity of the terminal they represent.
+Each member shall reside in the vicinity of the Colman Dock terminal.
 Members are frequently asked to represent ferry patrons by serving on Ferry Planning Committees.
 At the time of appointment, not more than two members shall be from the same political party.
-If you are interested in serving on this committee, please contact Rick Ybarra, Liaison for Boards & Commissions at 206-263-9651 or via email at email@example.com
+If you are interested in serving on this committee, please contact Rick Ybarra, Liaison for Boards & Commissions at 206-263-9651 or via email at firstname.lastname@example.org